deetee25/swiftly/README.md

 * The top background image of the gym environment is used to bring the website to life and the inclusion of the word 'strength' immediately conveys a positive message to the user.
 * Images of current users have been used in the testimonial section so that new users can relate to real life examples of how the Swiftly programme can work.

+Fonts

+* Ubuntu - this font was used for the Swiftly logo as referred to above.
+* Montserrat - this font has been used throughtout the website to style the headings and paragraphs.
+This font is easy to read when used at all sizes and fits the modern style of the website.